nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_endpoints.md

 </env:Envelope>
 ```

-## New XML Response
+## Proposed changes to the way endpoints are stored in and returned by the DoS

-This is the proposed (still to be finalised) format for the endpoint responses going forward.
-Target release date for this is Jan
+It is proposed that the endpoint format that is returned by the DoS API will change.
+The target release date for this is January 2019.
+An example of the XML in the new format returned by the API is below:

 ```xml
 <ns1:serviceEndPoints>